ebzzry/ebzzry.github.io/en/src/words.md

 - If you want to create the future, focus on the moment rather than the outcome.<br>

-- Answers, no matter how confident you are with them, are incorrect, if they were for the wrong questions.<br>
+- You answers, no matter how confident you are with them, are incorrect, if they were for the wrong questions.<br>